lazydevshubh/pharmacy/README.md

-# eCommerce Web
+# Pharmeasy
-Web-shop for online shopping
+Web-shop for online Medicine shopping

 ##Features
 * Customers can list and view products